charlesmorgenstern/ellipse_test/README.md

 checkarclengths() checks that the arc lengths from getarclengths() add up to the total arc lengths of each ellipse and returns relative errors.

-checkarclengthsgponly() hecks that the arc lengths from the reccurence relation add up to the total arc lengths of each ellipse and returns relative errors.
+checkarclengthsgponly() hecks that the arc lengths from the recurrence relation add up to the total arc lengths of each ellipse and returns relative errors.

 checkarclengthserr() computes the relative error of arc lengths computed with the recurrence relation using the arc lengths from getarclengths() as a reference solution since it is verified by the other functions.